fugalh/granny/README.md

 snippets from your favorite song(s) or movies, recordings of random strangers at the train station...

-Grais will be generated from these source files, with random start times and with a duration and window as requested.
+Grains will be generated from these source files, with random start times and with a duration and window as requested.

 ## Events